carmelo-catalano/DrugRepurposing/README.md

 This command sets the JULIA_HOME environment variable for your current shell session.
 You might need to add this line to your shell's configuration file (e.g., .bashrc, .zshrc) to make it permanent.

+## Algorithmic Overview
+The implemented repurposing pipeline consists of four principal stages:
+1.	**Disease DGE Generation**.
+DGE is computed between diseased and healthy tissues using either a dichotomic or linear mixed model (LMM)-based method, depending on study design and available metadata.

+2.	**Drug DGE Generation**.
+DGE is computed for tissues exposed to drugs versus vehicle-treated controls.
+This step is repeated for each compound under evaluation.

+3.	**Signature Generation**.
+The most differential expressed genes are selected using either:
+* the top n genes ranked by absolute t-value (typically 50–150), or

+* genes with adjusted p-value < 0.001 and absolute log fold change above a specified threshold (e.g., 1.5).
+4. Connectivity Score Computation.
+A connectivity score is calculated to quantify the degree of inversion between the disease and drug signatures.
+A negative score suggests potential therapeutic relevance, indicating that the drug may reverse the disease gene expression pattern.

+### Differential Expression Models
+The package provides two classes of DGE methods:
+* Dichotomic Models for pairwise comparisons (e.g., disease vs. control).
+* Linear Mixed Models (LMM) for analyses involving additional factors such as tissue origin.

+Support is provided for data following both normal distributions (e.g., microarray) and negative binomial distributions (e.g., RNA-Seq), with RNA-seq data requiring a preprocessing step via the voom transformation.

+### Connectivity Score Calculation
+The connectivity score algorithm is based on the model proposed by Lamb et al. [3] and refined by Chen et al. [2], the latter being the recommended implementation due to its robustness and specificity.
+Scores range from -1 (perfect inverse correlation) to +1 (direct correlation).
+Drugs with strongly negative scores are prioritized as repurposing candidates.

+### Software Architecture
+The package is entirely developed following the OOP paradigm through the use of the R6 library.
+It provides a modular and extensible architecture.
+Over 80 classes are available, supporting:
+* DGE calculation
+* Connectivity Score analysis
+* LINCS Level 3 data exploration

+Custom behaviors can be introduced through the strategy design pattern, allowing experienced users to adapt components for specific research needs.
+The package includes a comprehensive suite of unit tests that serve as usage examples and facilitate reproducibility.

+### Integration with LINCS
+The Common Fund’s Library of Integrated Network-based Cellular Signatures (LINCS).
+This package provides many classes to analyse the level 3 of LINCS dataset.

 ## Main classes

 ### Drug repurposing